francoismdj/netbox-kea-dhcp/README.md

     --kea-url http://kea-api-host --sync-now --listen -v
 ```

+The default mapping between netbox and Kea is:

+- prefixes are exported to subnets.
+- IP ranges are exported to pools.
+- IP Addresses are exported to reservations.
+Hardware address is mapped with IP
+  address custom field `dhcp_reservation_hw_address` if it exists and is non
+  null, otherwise it is mapped with the MAC address of the assigned object.

 At least one Netbox webhook needs to be configured for event listening.
 It has
 to notify all actions on DHCP-relevant objects: